Sutton, Bedfordshire: Community events

 A duck race along Potton Brook takes place annually in the summer.
 Over a thousand plastic ducks were launched in 2017.
 Tickets are bought to sponsor a duck and cash prizes awarded for the winning, second and third ducks to cross the finishing line.
 The remaining proceeds are shared between Sutton Village Hall and All Saints' Church.

 A flower festival is held in All Saints' Church on the weekend of the duck race.

 Schools

 Sutton V.A.
-Lower School was opened in 1870.
-It caters for 4 to 9 year olds and has strong links to All Saints’ Church.
+Primary School was opened in 1870.
+The school changed from a Lower School to a Primary School in 2024.
+The school caters for 4 to 11 year olds and has strong links to All Saints’ Church.

 OneSchool, Biggleswade, which opened in 2014 also lies within the parish.

 John O'Gaunt Golf Club

 The John O'Gaunt Golf Club comprises two 18-hole courses; the original John O'Gaunt and the later Carthagena.
 The club was established in 1948 in Sutton Park.
 The clubhouse dates from 1856.